 With such big numbers to speak for themselves, should you be concerned if you own an e-commerce platform, or a website, or even a brick-and-mortar store?
 The answer is Yes!
-Optimizing your website according to Google voice search has become really important in the current scenario.
+Optimizing your website according to Google voice recognition program has become really important in the current scenario.
 As websites and e-commerce are a thing for millennials, you would be interested in knowing the data showing a relation between them and voice search.
-According to Motocms.com, 39.3% of millennials would be using their voice search assistants in 2019.
+According to Motocms.com, 39.3% of millennials would be using their Google voice assistants in 2019.

-According to Google voice search stats,40% of adults use this feature for asking for directions.
+According to Google voice search online stats,40% of adults use this feature for asking for directions.
 So in case you are running a store, you sure are in a need to enlist in Google MyBusiness program.
 That way, as soon as a user searches for local business around them, you could rest assured that Google itself will provide them with directions to your shops.

 In the world of blogging and websites too, SEO has shifted from short, technical keywords, to long-tail, natural language based keywords.
-While making a query with voice search, users now often start with who, how, and why.
+While making a query with Google speech search, users now often start with who, how, and why.
 The increase in the percentage of their use being 150%,75%, and 45% respectively (the numbers are approx figures).

 So with GVS in place, your website should be focusing more on intent, context, and on answers to questions that start with “What, Why, Who, Where”.

 Google Voice Search is like a Santa Clause, bringing something for everyone.
 For internet surfers, it has made web searching easier, reliable, and fun than ever.
 And with Google Assistant and Google Home in place, many users have said to found a buddy, which helps them relax while working on their commands.
-On the other hand, this technology has brought new challenges for people running online blogs and businesses.
+On the other hand, Google voice assistant has brought new challenges for people running online blogs and businesses.
 And now, if you are one, have to transcend and adapt to Google’s new guidelines.
 As by doing so, you can make sure that you reach your customers’ screen as soon as they “Ask” for you.